bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 initial_binning/KGHS_1-0/working_dir/maxbin2/KGHS_1-0_bin -abund_list
 initial_binning/KGHS_1-0/KGHS_1-0_maxbin2_abund_list.txt</span>

-**\# Create the maxbins2 output directory so we can rename the bins so metawrap can use them as input.**
+**\# Create the maxbins2 output directory so we can rename the bins;
+this is needed in order for metawrap to use them as input.**

 <span class="mark">mkdir -p initial_binning/KGHS_1-0/maxbin2</span>